 - Publish the articles of incorporation in a newspaper of general circulation for three consecutive publications.

 Despite this relatively easy two-step process, there are a number of additional tasks that should be performed before and after incorporation.
 The following is a checklist and explanation from A to Z of the tasks necessary to form an Arizona nonprofit corporation.
-If you want to form an Arizona for profit corporation, see my article entitled “How to Incorporate in Arizona.”
+If you want to form an Arizona for profit corporation, see our article entitled “How to Incorporate in Arizona.”

 1. Select the Name of the Corporation